Completing the CS 124 machine project (MP) requires several pieces of software that you may not already have installed on your machine:

 We’ll install Git using Xcode and Claude Code using the Android Studio terminal, using the following commands.
 Note that the commands below must be entered exactly as written in order to work:

-at the MacOS Terminal.
+git --version at the MacOS Terminal.
 This will launch a dialog allowing

-you to install the Xcode command line utilities.sudo npm install --global @anthropic-ai/claude-code
+you to install the Xcode command line utilities.sudo npm install --global @anthropic-ai/claude-code at the

 Android Studio Terminal (or at the MacOS Terminal).
 You will probably need to